 - The licensee does not provide services to the public.

 To use the CPA title in Virginia, a licensee from another state or jurisdiction agrees to be subject to:

 - Code of Virginia and VBOA regulations that apply to Virginia licensees.

 - All disciplinary proceedings arising out of matters related to the use of the CPA title in Virginia.

 - The authority of the VBOA to revoke or suspend the privilege to use the CPA title in Virginia and to impose penalties for violations of Code of Virginia statutes and regulations.

 The VBOA considers a licensee from another state or jurisdiction to have met requirements for substantial equivalence if the education, CPA exam and experience requirements of the state or jurisdiction are substantially equivalent to those prescribed by the VBOA and the licensee has demonstrated meeting those requirements.

 An individual from another state or jurisdiction agrees to cease using the CPA title in Virginia if no longer licensed.

-A licensee in another state or jurisdiction may apply for a Virginia license under the substantially equivalent licensure requirements of Section 23 of the Uniform Accountancy Act.
+A licensee in another state or jurisdiction may apply for an initial Virginia license under the substantially equivalent licensure requirements of Section 23 of the Uniform Accountancy Act.
 The licensee must confirm the CPA licensure requirements of the state or jurisdiction in which the license is held has been reviewed by the National Qualification Appraisal Service of the National Association of State Boards of Accountancy and determined to be substantially equivalent to the UAA.